safrazik/vue-file-agent/api.md

 Content is placed (after) outside of the file input.
 Files can be dragged here.
 When files are over dragged over this area `is-drag-over` class is added to the parent.

+### sortable-handle

+Can be used to customize sortable handle icon

 ## Events, Methods and Slots Demo

 Demo 2.
 Profile Picture (<a target="_blank" href="https://codepen.io/safrazik/pen/BaBpYme">CodePen</a>)